euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 NixOS, on the other hand, has no documented way to boot without an initrd that I know of.

+This seems to me like it should be feasible to add as a supported option for NixOS.

 ### Final Thoughts

 Git bisecting is fun.
 I highly recommend using [`git bisect run`](https://lwn.net/Articles/317154/) whenever possible.

-It's a testament to the quality of the linux repository that I had zero skips in my git bisects of it (i.e. all commits my bisect needed built and at least booted).
+It's a testament to the quality of the linux repository that I had zero skips in my git bisects of it (i.e. all commits my bisect tried built and at least booted).

 Oh, also, update your machines frequently.
 Updating that VM host any time in the past 3 years would have saved me hours of sleep.